ykawase5048/CatDat/README.md

 - When a new property is added, you have to make sure that at least one category does not satisfy it (otherwise, it would not be interesting).
 This is enforced with a unit test, actually.
 If none of the existing categories fits, you need to add a new category that does not have the new property.

-- Try to reduce the categories with unknown properties.
-Use the script `pnpm unknowns` of the UI to detect these.
+- Try to reduce the unknown properties of the categories in the database.
+Use the script `pnpm unknowns` or the UI to detect these.

 - When a new implication is added, check if it simplifies existing implications, and also if it makes some properties and non-properties in the list of categories redundant.

-- Try to add categories that satisfy combinations of properties and non-properties which are not in the database yet.
+- Try to add new categories that satisfy combinations of properties and non-properties which are not in the database yet.
 For example (in case it's not there yet), you might add a category which is abelian, but neither cocomplete nor essentially small.

-- Do not add non-properties to the list of properties.
-For example, "large" (as the opposite of "small") is not allowed.
+- Do not add negated properties to the database of properties.
+For example, "large" (as the negation of "small") is not allowed.
 When a category should be registered as large, simply add "small" to its list of non-properties.
 As a rule of thumb, every registered property should be satisfied by the trivial category `1`.

 - In your pull request, provide proofs for the non-obvious new claims, in particular with regards to the properties of very special categories.

-- For every new feature, add a test.